 - 2 Tablespoons sesame seeds

-- Remove chicken from pan, sprinkle with chopped spring onions and more sesame seeds if desired.
-Serve on hot white rice or noodles.
+Remove chicken from pan, sprinkle with chopped spring onions and more sesame seeds if desired.
+Serve with hot white rice or noodles.